 Paper ASO: Short Options

-This core paper contains a single question on each of the Short Options.
-The best two answers will count towards the total mark for the paper.
+This paper will contain one question on each of the short options.
+The best two answers will count towards a candidate's total for the paper.

 The questions will be numbered according to the following scheme: